 A guest handbook is not difficult to produce.
 There are a number of web apps that can provide this for you, you can make a printed handbook, or you can make a series of simple youtube videos to show your guests around.

-I personally favour the Youtube videos.
+I personally favor Youtube videos.
 They are easier to absorb than having your guest read through a handbook, and they are also easy to make with any cellphone.

 This is how to do it: